 Billings, MT 59101

 Qualified applicants will then go on to the pre-employment testing phase.

 Step 3.
 On-the-Job Training And Skills Development

 911 dispatchers in Billings begin in the training program and then are graduated to a permanent position.
-The pay for the training program is $11.74 per hour plus benefits, and lasts for 16 weeks.
+You’ll be paid $14.44 per hour plus benefits during the 16-week training course.

 In training you will learn:

 - How to take and process emergency calls